CloakProject/CloakCoin/README.md

 Nodes periodically send out an Enigma Announcement (src/enigma/enigmaann.h) to peers to advertise their services for onion routing.
 Other nodes on the network store the announcements (until they expire or are replaced with an update) and use them to construct the onion routes.

-**NOTE:** The annoucement code could be improved to reduce traffic on the network.
+**NOTE:** The announcement code could be improved to reduce traffic on the network.
 At present, re-announcements are sent periodically.
 It would be prudent to extend this and only send small signed "I'm still alive!" messages (at least as long as the underlying associated encryption key data remains the same).

-**IMPROVEMENT:** The annoucement system is a potential DoS target as there is currently very little computational cost to generating an Enigma
+**IMPROVEMENT:** The announcement system is a potential DoS target as there is currently very little computational cost to generating an Enigma
 Announcement.
-To mitigate this, a proof-of-work should be generated for the annoucement and transmitted with it.
-Peers can then quickly and cheaply verify the proof and dicard any bad data.
+To mitigate this, a proof-of-work should be generated for the announcement and transmitted with it.
+Peers can then quickly and cheaply verify the proof and discard any bad data.

 _**Enigma - Transaction Process**_

-When a node sends funds via Enigma to an stealth address, the following happens:
+When a node sends funds via Enigma to a stealth address, the following happens:

 1. Sender generates inputs to cover amount sent, enigma reward (sent * (.2-1)%) and network fee (unknown at present, so ample reserved).
 2. Sender generates a CloakingRequest object (containing unique stealth nonce for this request).